bkry-code/kirby-plugin-zip/readme.md

 ## General infos

-- I’m not a specialist about ZIP and PHP optimisation.
+- :exclamation: I’m not a specialist about ZIP and PHP optimisation.
 If a lot of users start a ZIP generation at the same time, it will probably overload your server.
 Any advice appreciated.
 - ZIP can be conserved or not.
 Your call.
 Edit the plugin. *cf. line 44*
 - If user close the connection before the ZIP is generated, it stops the process, like a classic page displaying process.
 - Filenames inside the archive are set `line 85`.